AI, DNS Abuse, and the Trust Problem We Cannot Ignore

 1. Your logs and metadata can become international criminal evidence, not just compliance records for contractual disputes or ICANN audits.

-2. Intentional destruction or obstruction of such evidence can itself be an international offence against the administration of justice, regardless of your motive or local legal advice.
+2. Intentional destruction or obstruction of such evidence can itself be an international offense against the administration of justice, regardless of your motive or local legal advice.

 3. The ICC openly anticipates relying on industry cooperation and technical expertise to build cases, which pulls infrastructure operators into legal scenarios that have nothing to do with traditional domain policy.